nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Ailurus data are saved as a JSON file `[JAR file location]/data/Ailurus.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:** If your changes to the data file makes its format invalid, Ailurus will discard all data and start with an empty data file at the next run.
+If this happens, you can delete the data file and restart Ailurus app, and it will automatically create a new data file after new data is added.
 </div>

 --------------------------------------------------------------------------------------------------------------------